Coffs Harbour Airport: Facilities

-Coffs Harbour Airport is one of the few regional airports in New South Wales to have an Air Traffic Control tower, as well as Aircraft rescue and firefighting (ARFF) capabilities, however both of these services generally operate during daylight hours only.
-When the tower is closed, pilots are required to communicate via a Common Traffic Advisory Frequency (CTAF) to safely co-ordinate arrivals and departures.
+Coffs Harbour Airport is one of the few regional airports in New South Wales to have an Air Traffic Control tower, as well as Aircraft rescue and firefighting capabilities, however both of these services generally operate during daylight hours only.
+When the tower is closed, pilots are required to communicate via a Common Traffic Advisory Frequency to safely co-ordinate arrivals and departures.
 Airline operations are limited to the main runway, 03/21, which measures 2080 × 45 m and can be used for instrument approach procedures.
 The secondary runway, 10/28, does not provide any lighting or approach guidance and is only suitable for aircraft under a maximum takeoff weight of 5700 kg.

 Inside the terminal is a small Qantas Regional Lounge, accessible to Qantas Club and frequent flyer program members, There are two cafes in the public departures lounge, and free Wi-Fi is available throughout the terminal.
 The airport offers both open air and undercover secure paid parking.
 Immediately north of the main terminal is a smaller charter terminal that does not provide security screening.

 The general aviation area, located north of runway 10/28 supports airport related businesses including aircraft maintenance providers, a bulk fuel storage facility, flight training, and fixed-base operators.
 There are also a number of community organisations and emergency services located in this precinct, including local units of the Australian Air Force Cadets and Australian Air League, the Coffs Harbour Aero Club, a New South Wales Rural Fire Service control centre and facilities for aero medical operators.